 Lots of factors are important in determining overall satisfaction with a merchant services provider, but when you’re considering your options, it’s important to fully understand the fees and charges that could apply.

 Merchant service fees are made up of several fixed and variable components.
-The fees are usually based on the number of transactions per month and can vary between types of businesses.
-As an example, Westpac lists the following ‘main monthly fees’ that apply to all:
+The fees are usually based on the number of transactions that are made over a month and can vary between types of businesses.
+As an example, CBA publishes the following fees that may apply to your business:

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Business - April 28th

 Employees like to feel valued, so here are some tips on how to keep them happy, to avoid losing them altogether.– Read more